cobbzilla/s3s3mirror/README.md

 Designed to be lightning-fast and highly concurrent, with modest CPU and memory requirements.

-An object will be copied if and only if one of the following holds true:
+An object will be copied if and only if at least one of the following holds true:

 * The object does not exist in the destination bucket.
 * The size or ETag of the object in the destination bucket are different from the size/ETag in the source bucket.